corbosman/advent2020/README.md

      So I had a look at the reddit chat and saw "Chinese Remainder Theorem".
 Aha!
 And that solved it quickly, well.. after re-discovering that theorem.

 14a.
 Much more to my liking.
 Simple bitmasks.
 Wrote it and executed correctly with the right answer in 1 go.

+14b.
+Bit more difficult.
+You really have to think about how to apply all the masking.